-To apply for admission, applicants should contact an Admissions representative at Perry Technical Institute in writing, by telephone, or through the website Institute to request program information and to take a tour of the school facilities:
+To begin the enrollment process, applicants should contact an Admissions representative at Perry Technical Institute in writing, by telephone, or through the website to request program information and to take a tour of the school facilities:

 Perry Technical Institute 2011 W. Washington Ave.
-Yakima, WA 98903 509.453.0374 toll-free 888.528.8586 perrytech.edu
+Yakima, WA 98903 509.453.0374 Toll-free 888.528.8586 perrytech.edu

-Once applicants have made a decision to apply they should contact Enrollment Services to complete the following requirements in order to be enrolled into the program of their choice.
+Once applicants have completed a program tour and made a decision to apply they should contact Enrollment Services to complete the following requirements in order to be enrolled into the program of their choice.
 Candidates will confirm they have already received a catalog or will receive one at the time of acceptance to Perry Technical Institute.
 Enrollment Services will review the application for enrollment and notify the applicant in writing the status of enrollment to the school.